gianlucascoccia/MSR2021Replication/docs/CONTRIBUTING.md

 Please review our [existing issues](https://github.com/FGA-GCES/MSR2021Replication/issues) to find one that interests you.
 You can narrow your search using `tags` as filters.
 See [Labels](https://github.com/FGA-GCES/MSR2021Replication/labels) for more information.
 As a general rule, we do not attribute problems to anyone.
 If you find an issue to resolve, you can open a PR with a fix.

+## make branches

+The original repository must be forked.
+As a rule, creations of branches in the original fork will not be accepted.

 ### Commit your update

 Commit the changes once you are happy with them.
 Don't forget to follow the commit policy used in this project.